‘Aontaithe’

-Aontaithe is an annual campaign run by Union Students Ireland (USI) to highlight the hidden costs incurred by students in creative arts courses.
+Aontaithe (United) is an annual campaign run by Union Students Ireland (USI) to highlight the hidden costs incurred by students in creative arts courses.
 To achieve that, USI organizes a series of exhibitions and invites students to submit their work for presentation at these exhibitions.
-I took part in this exhibition in 2023 and 2025.
-The pieces were exhibited at Treaty City brewery, Limerick, Pallas Studios Dublin, The Venue DCU, Dublin and The Crawford Gallery in Cork.
+I took part in this exhibition in 2023 and 2025 and exhibited work at Treaty City brewery in Limerick, Pallas Studios in Dublin, The Venue DCU in Dublin and The Crawford Gallery in Cork.

 2025 Submission